yaobinwen/ansible/ywen/README.md

 After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo: `$ . venv/bin/activate && . hacking/env-setup`.

+### 2.1c: Prepare Development Environment to Develop a Module (using Docker)

+- 1).
+Clone the Ansible repository: `$ git clone https://github.com/ansible/ansible.git`
+- 2).
+Change directory into the repository root dir: `$ cd ansible`
+- 3).
+Run `./ywen/docker-env.sh`.
+This logs you into the container as `root` at `/ansible`.
+- 4).
+Inside the Docker container:
+  - Run `source ./ywen/docker-ansible-env-setup.sh`.
+    - `source` is needed because we want to stay in the `venv` environment as well as the environment variables that are set up in the last step `. hacking/env-setup`.
+  - Run `ansible --version` and it should print the version info successfully.

 ### 2.2 Decide Module Type

 The document [2.1] mentions three types of modules: